CityOfZion/neo-local-faucet/README.md

 * Automatic GAS claims for the faucet account

 ## Configurable environment variables
-* `NEOSCAN` The address of your neo-local NEOSCAN instance.
-The standard value is `localhost:4000`.
+* `NEOSCAN` is the address of your neo-local NEOSCAN instance.
+Defaults to `localhost:4000` which is the standard neo-scan URL in neo-local
-* `MIN_BLOCK` the minimum amount of blocks that need to have passed before reapplying.
-The standard value is `5000`.
+* `MIN_BLOCK` is the minimum amount of blocks that need to have passed before reapplying.
+Defaults to `5000` blocks
-* `FAUCET_WIF` the WIF of the Faucet account.
-The standard value is `KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr`.
+* `FAUCET_WIF` is the WIF of the Faucet account.
+The standard value is `KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr`, which holds all NEO and GAS in the neo-privatenet image
-* `FAUCET_ADDRESS` the domain where the faucet is located.
-The standard value is `localhost`.
+* `FAUCET_ADDRESS` is the domain where the faucet is located.
+Defaults to `localhost`
-* `PORT` the port where the faucet is located.
-The standard value is `4002`.
+* `PORT` is the port where the faucet is located.
+Defaults to `4002`
-* `NEO_REWARD` the amount of NEO the faucet rewards.
-The standard value is `100`.
+* `NEO_REWARD` is the amount of NEO the faucet rewards.
+Defaults to `100`
-* `GAS_REWARD` the amount of GAS the faucet rewards.
-The standard value is `2000`.
+* `GAS_REWARD` is the amount of GAS the faucet rewards.
+Defaults to `2000`